t-mmobley/1940-area-level-social-vars/README.md

 Data citation: to be added!

 File descriptions:
 - 01_data_cleaning.R -- This script imports the full count 1940 IPUMS census data set, cleans and formats all variables (where needed), and creates a race variable.
-Then, I create data subsets: a household-level data set, individual-level data for people 16+, 14+, and 25+ , and everyone.
+Then, I create data subsets: a household-level data set, individual-level data for the population 16+ years old, 14+ years old, 25+ years old, and all ages.

-- 02_pop_hh_counts.R -- This R script creates population totals at the enumeration district, metro area, and county-level (1) overall and (2) by race.
+- 02_pop_hh_counts.R -- This R script constructs population totals at the enumeration district, metro area, and county-level (1) overall and (2) by race.
 It also creates household counts at the enumeration district, metro area, and county-level

 - 03_area_level_hh_vars.R -- This script derives household-level social measures summarized at the enumeration district (first portion) and county-level (second portion).
 The measures include: proportion owned/rented/neither, home value, and rent (1) overall and (2) by race.
 I also derive some race-specific counts for ICE measures later on.

-- 04_ed_level_indiv_vars.R -- This script is similar to script 3 (above), except I am deriving individual-level variables summarized at the enumeration district-level only.
+- 04_ed_level_indiv_vars.R -- This script is similar to script 3 (above), except it derives individual-level variables summarized at the enumeration district-level only.
 The measures include: indicators of education (among population 25+) and employment and wages (among 14+ and 16+ populations), each overall and by race.

 - 05_cnty_level_indiv_vars.R --  This script derives the same indicators described above but at the county-level rather than the ed-level.